NASCAR in Australia

 It was at Oran Park in 1995 where 1993 500cc Grand Prix motorcycle World Champion, American Kevin Schwantz, made his NASCAR debut.
 Schwantz won that race at Oran Park driving a Chevrolet Lumina and later went on to be a regular in the NASCAR Busch Series in the United States, chose to "cut his teeth" in the more relaxed Australian championship to gain valuable experience rather than jump straight into the cut and thrust of the more professional American series.

 Occasional forays onto other circuit began during the 1990s, first to Eastern Creek Raceway in Sydney before also racing as a support category at the Bathurst 1000 with the cars regularly being faster than the V8 Touring cars on the Mount Panorama Circuits 1.1 km long Conrod Straight, reaching over 310 km/h, though overall lap times were approximately 10 seconds per lap slower than the made for road racing V8 tourers.

-By the end of the 1990s popularity had fallen below viability, and with major sponsors favouring the heavily televised V8 Supercars, the series moved to an exclusively road course calendar when NASCAR parted company with founder Bob Jane and thus the only paved speedways in Australia, the Thunderdome and AIRs Super Bowl.
-Rebadged as V8 Stock Cars, the series lasted a single full season on the 2001 Power Tour before grid numbers dropped to the point where completing the 2002 season was no longer viable.
-The 2001 season was a road race series with races at Mallala, Queensland Raceway, Oran Park (twice), Winton, with the final round on the Calder Park road course.
+By the end of the 1990s, the popularity of the series had fallen below viability with rounds cancelled in 2000, and with major sponsors favouring the heavily televised V8 Supercars, the series moved to an exclusively road course calendar in 2001 and was renamed V8 Stock Cars, The 2001 season was a road race series with races at Mallala, Queensland Raceway, Oran Park (twice), Winton, with the final round being held at the Calder Park Raceway.

-The 2002 season was abandoned after races were held at Mallala, Oran Park and Queensland Raceway, Andrew Miedecke was leading the championship after Queensland Raceway.
+The 2002 season was abandoned after races were held at Mallala, Oran Park and Queensland Raceway due to the collapse of The Power Tour; Andrew Miedecke was leading the championship after Queensland Raceway.

+Revival efforts continued through the 2000s and 2010s, Bob Jane attempted to get things going with the Holden Monaro, the Stockcar Australia Road Series was attempted followed by Historic Stock Car Racing Series Australia and a revival finally gained some traction with the introduction of OzTrucks to Australia before Stock Cars Australia arrived on the scene under the leadership of Brian Walden before Zac O'Hara taken over leadership duties and brought Stock Car racing home to Calder Park Raceway in August 2023.

-Stock Cars Australia is currently holding stock car races in Australia and they race at locations such as Wakefield Park, Sydney Motorsport Park and Winton Raceway using a combination of Cup cars, Xfinity Series cars, OzTrucks and GTA's, Brett Mitchell was the 2019 Champion.
+Stock Cars Australia is currently holding stock car races in Australia, they race at locations such as One Raceway, Sydney Motorsport Park, Winton Raceway and Calder Park Raceway, they use a combination of Cup cars, Xfinity Series cars, AUSCARs, OzTrucks and GTA's, Scott Nind was the 2023 champion in the #16 Ford Mustang and the #34 Ford Mustang.